rafaelmenta/MyHeadlines/README.md

 MyHeadlines
 ===========

-A simple RSS feed for Android
+A simple RSS feed reader for Android